Meteor-Community-Packages/meteor-autoform/README.md

 * Passing `null` as the first argument of `AutoForm.addHooks` adds global hooks, that is, hooks that run for every form that has been created and every form that ever will be created in the app.
-* The before hooks are called just before the insert, update, remove, or method call.
-The `insert`, `update`, and `"methodName"` functions are passed the document or modifier as gathered from the form fields.
+* The before hooks are called just before the insert, update, or method call.
+These hooks are passed the document or modifier as gathered from the form fields.
 If necessary they can modify the document or modifier.
 These functions can perform asynchronous tasks if necessary.
 If asynchronicity is not needed, simply return the document or modifier, or return `false` to cancel submission.
 If you don't return anything, then you must call `this.result()` eventually and pass it either the document or modifier, or `false` to cancel submission. *This is run only on the client.
 Therefore, you should not assume that this will always run since a devious user could skip it.*
-* The `remove` before function is passed the ID of the document to be removed, and you can return `false` to cancel the removal.
-* The after hooks are the same as those you would normally specify as the last argument of the insert, update, or remove methods on a Meteor.Collection or the Meteor.call method.
+* The after hooks are the same as those you would normally specify as the last argument of the `insert` or `update` methods on a Meteor.Collection or the Meteor.call method.
 Notice, though, that they are passed one additional final argument, which is the template object.
 One use for the template object might be so that you can clean up certain form fields if the result was successful